-Sit In vs. Sit-On-Top Kayak for Fishing: The Great Debate
+Sit-In vs. Sit-On-Top Kayak for Fishing – The Debate Ends HERE

 Although, after reading a bit further you will surely see that there is a definite front runner in this debate.

-What is the difference between Sit In vs Sit On?
+What is the Difference Between Sit In vs Sit On Kayaks?

 Besides the obvious that can be determined just from the name of each style, these two types of kayaks have basic differences in design that contribute to speed, exposure and storage.